JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 For JVM targets, use `kotlin-test-junit` or `kotlin-test-testng` for the corresponding asserter implementation and annotations mapping.

 For Kotlin/JS targets, add `kotlin-test-js` as a test dependency.
-At this point, test tasks for Kotlin/JS do not run tests by default and should be manually configured to do so.
+At this point, test tasks for Kotlin/JS are created but do not run tests by default; they should be manually configured to run the tests with a JavaScript test framework.

 Kotlin/Native targets do not require additional test dependencies, and the `kotlin.test` API implementations are built-in.